cortside/.github/profile/README.md

 # Cortside Consulting

-The repositories here are templates, commonly used components and generalized services.
+The repositories here are templates, commonly used components, generalized services, samples, and ideas.

 <!--
 ## Hi there 👋